 Kids eat what is available and what they see adults eating.
-Surrounding them with healthy options in the home and setting a great example yourself are the best ways to encourage a lifetime of healthy eating.
+Surround your kids with healthy options at home and demonstrate good nutrition to encourage a lifetime of healthy eating.

-- Learn about your child’s nutrition requirements.
-Children need different amounts of foods at different ages, genders, and activity levels.
+Kids need different amounts of foods at different ages, genders and activity levels.
+Learn about your child’s nutrition requirements.

-- Include your children when planning the week’s meals.
+- Include your kids when planning the weekly family menu.

 - Shop for groceries together.
-Make a list before you go and make it clear that you will only buy foods on the list to reduce nagging.
-Once in the store, have children help you find items on the list.
+Make a list before you go to the store and only buy foods on the list.
+Once in the store, let your kids help you find items on the list.
 Read food labels out loud and talk about the choices you are making.

-- Invite your children to cook with you.
+- Invite your child to cook with you.
 They are more likely to try new foods if they’ve helped to prepare them.

-- Hold family “taste tests.”
-Buy a couple different brands of a healthy food (whole grain pasta, for example), and let family members decide which tastes better.
+- Hold family tastings.
+Buy different brands of a healthy food (whole grain pasta, for example) and let family members decide what the ylike best.

 - Fruits (sliced or cubed, applesauce or dried fruit without added sugar)

 - Vegetables and dips (try carrots and ranch dressing, celery sticks and peanut butter, snap peas with hummus)